ketanmore2002/non-stop-ai-project/README.md

    - Displays the full text of the article for user convenience.

 **Workflow:**
-1. User opens the desktop application in with the help of Streamlit.
+1. User opens the desktop application with the help of Streamlit.
 2. A user-friendly interface prompts the user to input the link to an article.
 3. The user clicks the submit button to trigger the information extraction process.
 4. Extracted information, including the article details and text, is displayed on the application interface.